nework-eth/nework-eth-adapter/README.md

-# nework
+# nework-eth-adapter
-smart contract for nework
+adapter for eth